 EU cohesion policy in the light of Lisbon and Gothenburg objectives: The case of Italy

-• Giancarlo COTELLA
+• COTELLA Giancarlo

 cohesion policy, sustainability, regional policy, Structural Funds, European Union, Italy